HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/docker-privileged.md

 ### Masking over kernel file systems

-The **/proc** file system is namespace-aware, and certain writes can be allowed, so we don't mount it read-only.
-However, specific directories in the /proc file system need to be **protected from writing**, and in some instances, **from reading**.
-In these cases, the container engines mount **tmpfs** file systems over potentially dangerous directories, preventing processes inside of the container from using them.
+The **/proc** file system is selectively writable but for security, certain parts are shielded from write and read access by overlaying them with **tmpfs**, ensuring container processes can't access sensitive areas.

 {% hint style="info" %}
 **tmpfs** is a file system that stores all the files in virtual memory. tmpfs doesn't create any files on your hard drive.
 So if you unmount a tmpfs file system, all the files residing in it are lost for ever.